A ganglion cyst is a fluid-filled sac. They are most common on the back of the wrist.

 |Copyright © Nucleus Medical Media, Inc.|

-- A soft bump, usually on the back of the wrist
+- A soft bump, often on the back of the wrist

-- Pain or tenderness at the site of the bump, but they do not always result in pain
+- Pain at the site of the bump, but not always

 Ortho Info—American Academy of Orthopaedic Surgeons http://orthoinfo.org

 Sports Med—American Orthopaedic Society for Sports Medicine http://www.sportsmed.org

 Canadian Orthopaedic Foundation http://www.canorth.org